 In October 2011, we licensed stem cell culture technology from UHN's McEwen Centre pursuant to the SCRA.
-This exclusive license conveyed rights to a patent application entitled "Methods for enriching pluripotent stem cell derived cardiomyocyte progenitor cells and cardiomyocyte (heart) cells based on SIRPA expression" covered by U.S. Provisional 61/377,665 and WO/2012/024782 applications, and any future patent application claiming priority from these.
-This technology has identified a heretofore unknown cell surface protein, SIRPA (signal-regulatory protein alpha) that is expressed by early immature precursor for cardiomyocytes.
+This exclusive license conveyed rights to a patent application entitled "Methods for enriching pluripotent stem cell derived cardiomyocyte progenitor cells and cardiomyocyte (heart) cells based on SIRPA expression" covered by U.S. Provisional 61/377,665 and PCT patent application WO/2012/024782, and any related patent application claiming priority from these.
+This technology involves a heretofore unknown cell surface protein, SIRPA (signal-regulatory protein alpha) that is expressed by early immature precursors for cardiomyocytes.
 Antibodies specific to SIRPA allow the identification and enrichment of these early cardiomyocyte precursors, which we believe will provide benefits in terms of purity, functionality and reproducibility for not only CardioSafe 3D in vitro safety assays for drug screening and development, but also potentially for production of cardiomyocytes for cell therapy and regenerative medicine applications.

 In April 2012, we licensed stem cell culture technology from UHN's McEwen Centre pursuant to the SCRA.
 The licensed technology may be used to develop hematopoietic precursor stem cells from human pluripotent stem cells, with the goal of developing drug discovery screening and regenerative medicine applications for human blood system disorders.
-This technology is included in a U.S. patent application.
+This technology is covered by U.S. Provisional US61/562,094 and PCT patent application WO/2013/075222, and any related patent application claiming priority from these.
 We believe this stem cell technology dramatically advances our ability to produce and purify this important blood stem cell precursor for both in vitro drug discovery screening and potential regenerative medicine applications.
 In addition to defining new cell culture methods for our use, the technology describes the surface characteristics of stem cell-derived adult hematopoietic stem cells.
 Most groups study embryonic blood development from stem cells, but we are able to not only purify the stem cell-derived precursor of all adult hematopoietic cells, but also pinpoint the precise timing when adult blood cell differentiation takes place in these cultures.
 We believe these early cells have the potential to be the precursors of the ultimate adult, bone marrow-repopulating hematopoietic stem cells to repopulate the blood and immune system when transplanted into patients prepared for bone marrow transplantation.
 These cells have important potential therapeutic applications for the restoration of healthy blood and immune systems in individuals undergoing transplantation therapies for cancer, organ grafts, HIV infections or for acquired or genetic blood and immune deficiencies.